Executive Artistic Director & Trustee

 Jack Gillett is a viola player based in London.
 He holds a BMus (Hons) and a Post Graduate Diploma in Performance, having studied with Lucy Nolan and Dr Louise Lansdown at the Royal Birmingham Conservatoire.

-Jack has received masterclasses from some of the world’s leading violists, including Nobuko Imai, Thomas Riebl and Tatjana Masurenko
+Jack has received masterclasses from some of the world’s leading violists, including Nobuko Imai, Thomas Riebl and Tatj

 Jack Gillett is a viola player based in London.
 He holds a BMus (Hons) and a Post Graduate Diploma in Performance, having studied with Lucy Nolan and Dr Louise Lansdown at the Royal Birmingham Conservatoire.